 What’s most impressive about this manual coffee grinder is that it has a lot of consistency and can be used for every coffee type.
 The only downside to this manual coffee grinder is that it is a bit on the bulkier side, so it’s not as portable as other models.

 The Prolex Mini Portable Hand grinder is one of the most popular travel manual coffee grinders you can find.
-You’ll be able to make a perfect cup of coffee on the go.
+You’ll be able to make a perfect cup of coffee when you’re on the go!.
 It’s one of the tiniest grinders you can find on the manual coffee grinders market.

 Created out of stainless steel, the Problem Mini is very indestructible.
 Prolex consists of ceramic burrs, so you can expect it to produce a consistent grind around the medium setting.
 The Prolex Mini is perfect for a pour-over but may not taste the best for a French Press.

 - This grinder can make a full range of grind sizes, whatever your preference

 - The Skerton Pro features a modern update on the classic design with sleek lines, and with easier-to-adjust burr settings